Gaming monitors are often overlooked when talking about the most essential gaming gear.

 If you use this monitor with a great desktop and try to pair it with a laptop.
 Its performance is great.

-1800R Curvature grants a nice curve which really helps improve immersion when gaming.
+1800R Curvature grants a gentle curve which helps improve immersion when gaming.

 The monitor has built-in 5-watt speakers, which is really quite excellent.
 Except for rare stutter issues.